 As an adminstrator of a Nexus Repository Manager instance, you may want to prevent it from making certain requests to upstream repositories.
-This could be used to prevent leaking the names of internal projects to external registries, or to prevent a name hijacking attack where a malicious user creates packages in a registry with names used by your internal projects.
+This could be used, for example, to prevent a name hijacking attack where a malicious user creates packages in a registry with names used by your internal projects.

 Creating or Modifying a Routing Rule